frontend-development/frontend-development.github.io/README.md

-frontend-development.github.com
+frontend-development.github.io
 ===============================

-Official Site for the Textbook
+Official Site for the (future) Textbook